For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Get a cashback bank account

-Some banks offer cashback current accounts, where you'll receive a bit of cashback every time you shop with certain retailers or pay your bills, for instance.
+Some banks offer cashback with current accounts, where you'll receive a bit of money back when you shop with certain retailers or pay your bills, for instance.

 While this is an easy way to get cashback, watch out for potential drawbacks.
-Most of these accounts will charge a small monthly fee and expect a certain amount to be deposited in the account each month for you to retain the perks.
+Some accounts will charge a small monthly fee and/or expect a certain amount to be deposited in the account each month for you to retain the perks.

 2. Sign up for a credit card